exercism/csharp/exercises/concept/annalyns-infiltration/.meta/design.md

 ## Learning objectives

 - Know of the existence of the `bool` type and its two values.
-- Know about boolean operators and how to build logical expressions with them.
+- Know about Boolean operators and how to build logical expressions with them.
-- Know of the boolean operator precedence rules.
+- Know of the Boolean operator precedence rules.

 ## Out of scope

-- Pattern matching on booleans.
+- Pattern matching on Booleans.

 ## Concepts

-- `booleans`: know of the existence of the `bool` type and its two values; know about boolean operators and how to build logical expressions with them; know of the boolean operator precedence rules.
+- `booleans`: know of the existence of the `bool` type and its two values; know about Boolean operators and how to build logical expressions with them; know of the Boolean operator precedence rules.

 ## Prerequisites